Tony Esposito: Goaltending style

-"I don't like the stand-up style myself because I feel you get caught out of position too much.
-Instead of backing into the goal, you're moving out of the net as the shooters approach.
-When you move out and they make a pass across the net, I feel you give the pass receiver an open net to shoot at.

-"I try to play the angles on the shooter.
-I believe in starting out beyond the crease area and then backing in as the shooter approaches–the way Hall or Roger Crozier do it.
-It's a new approach to goaltending.

-"When I was younger, I was a stand-up goaltender.
-I feel I could still play that way, but I think I'm more effective playing my up-and-down style.
-I call this aggressive goaltending.
-You attack the puck.

-"The other way you are playing the percentage.
-As I grow older, I may have to adjust to the stand-up style because with age you start to slow down physically.
-A guy nearing forty certainly couldn't play my style.
-Hall did and was very effective, but he is a very strong man."

 Distinctions

 Esposito is one of eight goalies to have won the Vezina catching the puck right-handed (that is, he was left-handed, using his dominant left hand for his stick and blocker).
-The other seven are fellow Black Hawks' legend Charlie Gardiner (in 1932 and 1934), the New York Rangers' Davey Kerr (1940), ambidextrous Montreal goalie Bill Durnan (1944–1947, 1949 and 1950), the New York Rangers' Gilles Villemure (1971), Tom Barrasso of the Buffalo Sabres (1984), Edmonton Oilers' Grant Fuhr (1988), and José Théodore of the Montreal Canadiens in 2002.
+The other seven are fellow Blackhawks' legend Charlie Gardiner (in 1932 and 1934), the New York Rangers' Davey Kerr (1940), ambidextrous Montreal goalie Bill Durnan (1944–1947, 1949 and 1950), the New York Rangers' Gilles Villemure (1971), Tom Barrasso of the Buffalo Sabres (1984), Edmonton Oilers' Grant Fuhr (1988), and José Théodore of the Montreal Canadiens in 2002.

-Esposito was the second NHL player to wear the number 35, after goaltender Fern Rivard wore 35 for the Minnesota North Stars in 1968-69, a common number now worn by many goaltenders.
+Esposito was the second NHL player to wear the number 35, a common number now worn by many goaltenders.
+Minnesota North Star goaltender Fern Rivard was the first to wear 35 during the 1968-69 NHL season.
 It was assigned to him during training camp prior to Chicago's 1969–70 season because the standard goalie numbers 1 and 30 were already assigned.
 After posting a shutout in his first exhibition game for the team, he chose to keep wearing the number.
 His number 35 was retired by the Blackhawks on November 20, 1988.

 Esposito was noted as being superstitious, becoming upset by crossed hockey sticks, and regularly lining up his hockey sticks in a particular way.